hk21702/YA-GCal-Notion-Sync-Script/README.md

-# Two Way Notion Google Calendar Sync Script
+# Yet Another Two Way Notion-Google Calendar Sync Script

 A script to sync events between Google calendar and a Notion database.